tganderson0/django-aws-example/steps.md

 # Steps to Setting up Django Server

-Whatever you run this on, it will need at least Python3.8 or greater to get the newest version of django.
+Whatever you run this on, it will need at least Python 3.8 or greater to get the newest version of django.
+> Raspberry Pi you may need to manually compile Python 3.8, there are many guides on how to do this, or yours may already have it.
+Alternatively, a lower version of Django will run on Python 3.7 as well

-## Set Up EC2 Instance
+## Set Up EC2 Instance OR any Ubuntu computer

 You will want to pick an EC2 instance that is running ubuntu.
-This doesn't have to be on AWS though, just anything that is running ubuntu, even your own laptop
+This doesn't have to be on AWS though, just anything that is running ubuntu, even your own laptop.

+### SSH to a server

+`ssh username@IP-ADDRESS`

-## Setting Up Server
+## Setting up Server

-### Notes for presentation

-`ssh ubuntu@54.189.30.224 <- connecting to aws`

 1. Clone your project onto the computer
 2. In the project's `settings.py`, add the following lines: